Japan nuclear regulator alarmed at Fukushima contamination reports

 Tepco said on Tuesday an observation well between the damaged reactor No. 2 and the sea showed levels of radioactive caesium-134 and ceasium-137 had soared over the weekend.

-Last month, Tepco found lower levels of cesium in groundwater flowing into the plant on ground some distance from the sea.
+Last month, Tepco found lower levels of caesium in groundwater flowing into the plant on ground some distance from the sea.

 The operator has been flushing water over the melted fuel rods in three reactors to keep them cool for more than two years, but contaminated water has been building up at the rate of an Olympic-size swimming pool each week.